jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/jr-ta/README.md

 If there are recorded sessions of your Module's Lectures, this may also help you to get a feel for how your module's lecture is currently administered.

-### Shadow a Jr. TA
+### Shadow a Jr. TA or Senior Instructor

 You will shadow one or more Jr. TA's for a few days or until the Module Instructor and you feel that you are ready to take questions alone.
-Remember the suggestions from the [Instructor's Guide][debugging] in terms of debugging.

 ### Lecture

 During lecture you will be responsible for answering questions via the Online Question Slack Channel that coordinates with your module.

+#### Answering Questions in Slack

+Be Mindful of your tone and response when answering a question in Slack.
+Check documentation for accuracy when necessary.
+If you can find an MDN supporting document it is also often worth posting over handing the student the explanation.

+**Reminder**
+Remember to follow the debugging structure which you can reference in the [Instructor's Guide][debugging] as well as the [Anatomy of Answering Questions][anatomy-of-answering-questions].

 ### Answering Questions During Pair Programming

 You are responsible for answering student questions via the Progress Tracker Tool.

-After you have signed in to [Progress Tracker][progress-tracker], choose the `Questions` option in the Left Sidebar.
-A numbered diagram of squares will be shown to indicate the Zoom rooms where students are working.
-The numbers in the rooms will often but not always match the Zoom Breakout Room numbers.

 #### Answering A Question from Progress Tracker